noah-schechter/docs/pages/docs/account.md

 5. Follow the instructions you receive in your inbox.

 ## Multi-factor authentication (MFA)
-We strongly recommend that all users enable multi-factor authentication (MFA) for their Atlos account.
+We implore all users enable multi-factor authentication (MFA) for their Atlos account.
 To enable MFA:
 1. Navigate to the **Account** page by clicking **Account** on the left sidebar menu.
 2. Click the **Multi-factor auth** button on the **Account and Security** pane.